Alltynd History, Family Crest & Coats of Arms

 Early Notables of the Alltynd family (pre 1700)

-More information is included under the topic Early Alltynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Alltynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alltynd family to Ireland